Building resilient teams

 - Explain the characteristics of resilient teams.

-- Understand the links between resilient teams and effective support for children and families.
+- Understand the links between resilient teams and effective support for adults, children and families.

 - Use tools and approaches for developing team-based resilience, including Team as a Secure Base, emotional containment and appreciative inquiry.